Senior Data Scientist/AI Engineer (Remote)

 • Stay up to date with recent developments in AI and machine learning, including LLMs, fine tuning, and RAG pipelines.

-• Handling ambiguous, complex problems with minimal guidance
+• Handle ambiguous, complex problems with minimal guidance.

-• Contribute to technical vision, architectural decisions, or to help setting technical standards.
+• Contribute to technical vision, architectural decisions, or help set technical standards.

-• Contribute to business impact and strategic problem-solving at an organizational level as and when required.
+• Contribute to business impact and strategic problem‑solving at an organizational level as required.

-• Master’s or PhD in data science or related field.
+• Master’s or PhD in data science or a related field.

 • Demonstrable progressive experience in senior data science/AI engineering roles.